cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 ### Procedure Steps

-1. [Set the *rebalance and recovery rates*](./change-rebalance-rate.md) to 256MB or better.
-This will allow the cluster to complete transient data transfers and reach the steady state faster.
+1. Prior to executing this procedure for the first time, an operator is reminded to [set the cluster's *rebalance and recovery rates*](./change-rebalance-rate.md) to the value deemed [optimal](./change-rebalance-rate.md#considerations -or-setting-the-max-rates).
+Higher rates allow the cluster to complete transient data transfers and reach the steady state faster.